 In its quest to “organize the world’s information,” Google now wants to keep track of your credit card number and where you live.
 Merchants participating in Google Checkout will display a small shopping cart icon as part of their advertisements on search pages.
 When customers click on the advertiser’s link, they are given the choice of using traditional payment methods or Google Checkout.
 The company is introducing Google Checkout today, a service that will allow users to make purchases from online stores using payment and shipping information they keep on file with Google.
+Shipping is handled by a 3pl logistics company.

 Google’s aim, said Eric E. Schmidt, the chief executive, is to make it easier and faster for people to buy products advertised on Google â€” thus attracting more advertisers.